-- 8.4.3.1 Students with special education needs due to physical or other learning disabilities can request for special examination arrangements. - 8.4.3.2 Students with chronic physical or learning disabilities should submit their applications for special examination arrangements in writing within the first month of their first semester of studies at the University. - 8.4.3.3 Should a student suffer from permanent or temporary disabilities amid his/her study at the University, s/he should submit the application for special examination arrangements within one month after the disabilities/illness/injury is diagnosed.

-- 8.4.3.4 The application has to be supported by an up-to-date medical/assessment report issued by the Hospital Authority, Department of Health, Education Bureau (EDB) or other registered medical or professional practitioners (e.g. speech therapists, audiologists, etc.).
-The medical/ assessment report submitted should prove the special needs of the student concerned and state the special examination arrangements required. - 8.4.3.5 The University will try its utmost to meet the special education needs of students with due diligence but there is no guarantee that every SEN can be met.
+- 8.4.3.1 Students with special education needs due to physical or other learning disabilities can request for special examination arrangements by submitting applications with relevant supporting documents to the Student Affairs Office by the stipulated deadline. - 8.4.3.2 Should a student suffer from permanent or temporary disabilities amid his/her study at the University, s/he should submit the application for special examinationarrangements within one month after the disabilities/illness/injury is diagnosed. - 8.4.3.3 The application for special examination arrangements has to be supported by an up-to-date medical/ assessment report issued by the Hospital Authority, Department of Health, Education Bureau (EDB) or other registered medical or professional practitioners (e.g. speech therapists, audiologists, etc.).
+The medical/assessment report submitted should prove the special needs of the student concerned and state the special examination arrangements required. - 8.4.3.4 The University will try its utmost to meet the special education needs of students with due diligence but there is no guarantee that every SEN can be met.